Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 the gospel of peace,” faith,

-The structure of the Greek sentence makes it clear
+The structure of the Greek sentence makes clear

-that here the term “word of God” refers to the term “sword” rather than “spirit”;
+that the term “word of God” refers to the “sword” rather than “spirit.”

-that is, the sword wielded by the Spirit is the “word of God.”
-And in
+In other words, the “sword” wielded by the Spirit is the “word.”

-the list of weapons, the “sword” is the only one that can be used
+And in the list of weapons, it is the only one that can be used offensively

 gospel of peace.”
-And by “utterance,” he does not mean words spoken
+By “utterance,” he does not mean words spoken by

 The proclamation of the gospel is how the Spirit wields the “sword” - preaching the gospel is the Spirit in action and on the offensive against the works of the Devil.